COVID-19 Hearing Procedures

 It is advised that every effort should be made to hold hearings remotely and by video when at all possible.
 The options below should be used only if remote video conferencing is not an option.

-Per H.681 – all meeting should be recorded; no physical location needs be provided for attendance for the public but they must be allowed to access remotely if by video conference or if your phone system capacity allows.
+Per Act 92 – all meetings should be recorded; no physical location needs be provided for attendance for the public, but they must be allowed to access remotely if by video conference or if your phone system capacity allows.

 - Single phone with single phone line – from Town Office or personal residence

 Two or three Listers (plus assessor if applicable) should be in the office, socially distanced with face coverings to listen to the applicant by speakerphone.
 Lister evidence should be mailed or emailed to the appellant as early as possible or left for pick up at a designated location.
 Not possible to have public attendance.

 - Single phone with multiple lines – from Town Office or personal residence